ssrp/SubSpectralNet/README.md

 ```

 **Step 3.
 Train a SubSpectralNet**
+Move the Numpy dataset files extracted using DCASE baseline code in the current directory.

+**Step 4.
+Train a SubSpectralNet**

 Training with default settings:
 ```
 python SubSpectralNet.py
 ```
+For more settings, the code is well-commented and it's easy to change the parameters looking at the comments.

 ## Results
 The results of the network are shared in Section 4 of the paper.
 Following is the accuracy curve obtained after training the model on 40 mel-bin magnitude spectrograms, 20 sub-spectrogram size and 10 mel-bin hop-size (72.18%, average-best accuracy in three runs).